davidobonyano/davidobonyano/README.md

 👨‍💻 Captain Dave |  Full Stack Developer

 Hi there!
-I’m Dave, a passionate and motivated developer actively learning and building my skills in full stack web development.and software engineering fundamentals.
+I’m Dave, a motivated developer actively learning and building my skills in full stack web development.and software engineering fundamentals.

 🤝 Connect with Me